neetohq/timezones/README.md

 # neeto-timezones

-A simple tool designed to help users manage timezones effortlessly.
+A set of utilities to manage timezones better.

 ## Projects